 Choosing what to grow

 From my own growing experience, the Prairie Fire Chilli is a great variety for growing indoors.
-It grows up to 10 inches high with a spread of 11 inches.
-This Chilli provides a healthy crop of small, quite hot peppers that are multicoloured (red, yellow and orange) throughout the year.
+It grows up to 10 inches high, with a spread of 11 inches.
+This Chilli provides a healthy crop of small, (quite hot ) multicoloured peppers (red, yellow and orange) throughout the year.
 Other possibilities include the Numex Easter, Apache, Variagata , Red Missile F1, Little Elf, Cheyenne F1 pepper and Basket of Fire F1.

 Where and when to plant them